cloudflare/cloudflare-docs/content/pages/functions/wrangler-configuration.md

 To deploy the configuration for preview deployments, you can run the same command as above, and change the `--branch` name to any branch besides the one you set as the production branch.

 This will set the configuration for all preview deployments, not just the deployments from a specific branch.
-We do not currently offer branch-based configuration.
+Pages does not currently support branch-based configuration.

 {{<Aside type="note">}}